stefanobeni/inflation-and-gold/README.md

 ![inflation and gold over time graph](https://github.com/stefanobeni/inflation-and-gold/blob/main/figure1.png)

-Notes:
+**Notes**:
 * CPI seems to be fluctuating with a period of about 4 years.
+The 'high-inflation period' of 2022/23 is an anomaly within this fluctuation.
 * CPI reaches lowest local value at peak covid period, although this could be attributed to regular fluctuation in CPI.
 * Price of gold begins to rump up before start of COVID pandemic.
+What could have caused this?

+Could it be that the rise in the price of gold could have been an early indicator of the subsequent rise in inflation?